crystalcommerce/Frontend-Standards/README.md

     ```html
     <div class="header"><!-- old way to do headers --></div>
     ```

+- **Tables**: Tables should NOT be used for layout design.
+Use CSS.

 - **Comments**
     - Limit the use of rendered comments for production (js & css comments get removed/ minified)